greatsky-ai/imprint_composer_v2/README.md

 - Projections with constraints
   - Edges are backed by `MaskedLinear` and support persistent masks and per‑edge max‑abs clamps.
   - Modules can also apply input masks/limits per port.
+- Gradient flow control
+  - Edge‑level stop‑gradient lets you block gradients from flowing back into a source module while still training the edge projection and downstream modules (ideal for auxiliary heads that should not steer backbone encoders).
 - Prototypes (protos)
   - `GRUStack` with `bind(input_dim)` and single‑step `step(drive, state)`; optional layernorm.
   - `MLP` with Auto final width (derived from objectives or outputs).